 My ICU attending, a more experienced physician who has seen the practice of critical care evolve over decades, left me with an interesting thought yesterday.
-We were discussing a potentially difficult airway, and the need to be proactive rather than reactive, especially in the critically ill population.
+We discussed a potentially difficult airway and the need to be proactive rather than reactive, especially in the critically ill population.

 Anesthesiologists are old or bold but never both.